-- In Dragon's edition Professional and above, you can choose .xml as an export format so that Word Properties will be captured. - For the file that results from the export in Dragon 11, 12, or 13, there are two items of note: a first line (the header @Version=Plato) is added automatically and spoken forms, if any, are separated by two backslashes instead of one.
-If you want to import such as file (as opposed to importing a file you made yourself), do not remove the header line and do not replace "\\" with "\". - Exported word lists do not include trained pronunciations.
+- In Dragon's edition Professional and above, you can choose .xml as an export format instead of .txt, so that Word Properties will be captured. - For files resulting from this export in Dragon version 11 or later, there are two items of note: the header @Version=Plato is added automatically, and spoken forms, if any, are separated by two backslashes instead of one.
+If you want to import such a file (as opposed to importing a file you made yourself), do not remove the header line and do not replace "\" with "\". - Exported word lists do not include trained pronunciations.